TwoPizza9621536/twopizza9621536.github.io/collections/_drafts/do-not-blame-the-software-blame-the-user.md

 ---
-title: 'Do Not Blame The Software, Blame The User'
+title: Do Not Blame The Software, Blame The User
 categories:
   - Software
+draft: true
+slug: blame-software-blame-user
 ---

 You know that saying goes: